budryerson/TFMini-Plus-I2C/README.md

 # TFMini-Plus-I2C
 ### PLEASE NOTE:

-An device that quits unexpectedly can leave the I2C bus in a hung state, waiting for a data transfer to finish.
-With version 1.5.0 of this library, users can call `recoverI2CBus()` instead of `Wire.begin()` in the `setup()` portion of their sketch to releave this condition.
+An I2C device that quits unexpectedly can leave the bus in a hung state, waiting for a data transfer to complete.
+With version 1.5.0 of this library, users can call `recoverI2CBus()` instead of `Wire.begin()` in the `setup()` portion of the example sketch to releave this condition.
 See the library files for more details.

-Also in this version, redundant code to close the I2C interface following a `requestFrom()` created problems for some users.
+Also in this version, redundant code to close the I2C bus following a `requestFrom()` created problems for some users.
 It was not needed and has been eliminated.

 Three commands names have changed in this version:
 <br />&nbsp;&nbsp;&#9679;&nbsp;`OBTAIN_FIRMWARE_VERSION`  is now `GET_FIRMWARE_VERSION`
 <br />&nbsp;&nbsp;&#9679;&nbsp;`RESTORE_FACTORY_SETTINGS` is now `HARD_RESET`
 <br />&nbsp;&nbsp;&#9679;&nbsp;`SYSTEM_RESET`             is now `SOFT_RESET`

 With version v.1.4.0, data variables changed from unsigned to signed 16bit integers in order to support error codes returned in the `dist` (distance) and `flux` (signal strength) data.
-The only wokring error code at the moment is `-1` returned as `flux` data when the return signal is saturated.
+The only working error code at the moment is a `-1` returned in `flux` data when the signal is saturated.

 In the example code, `printStatus()` or `printErrorStatus()` has been replaced with `printFrame()` in response to a failed `getData()` or `printReply()` if responding to `sendCommand()`.
 <hr />

 ### Arduino library for the Benewake TFMini-Plus using I2C communication interface

-The **TFMini-S** is said to be compatible with the **TFMini-Plus** and therefore able to use this library.
-However, this library is *not compatible* with the **TFMini**, which is a different product with its own command and data structure.
+The **TFMini-S** is largely compatible with the **TFMini-Plus** and therefore able to use this library.
+However, this library is *not compatible* with the **TFMini**, which has its own command and data structure, nor with the **TF-Luna** in I2C mode.

 Since hardware version 1.3.5 and firmware version 1.9.0, the TFMini-Plus can be configured to use the **I2C** (two-wire) protocol for its communication interface.
 The command to configure the device for **I2C** communication must be sent using the **UART** interface.
 Therefore, configuration should be made prior to the device's service installation either by using the TFMini-Plus library or by using a serial GUI test application available from the manufacturer.
 Thereafter, this libarary can be used for all further communication with the device.